mk-fg/fgtk/README.rst

 See built-in -h/--help output for more info and all the options.

-Similar to sanoid_, but much simplier and in python instead of perl.
+Similar to sanoid_, but much simpler and in python instead of perl.

 .. _retention policy, similar to how btrbk tool does it: https://digint.ch/btrbk/doc/btrbk.conf.5.html#_retention_policy
 .. _sanoid: https://github.com/jimsalterjrs/sanoid